 Veterans have a right to sue the U.S. government for the negligence of medical personnel.
 The process is governed by the FTCA and case law interpreting the FTCA.
 This is a complex area of the law with many technical requirements.
 The procedures for correctly bringing a claim against the U.S. government for medical negligence should be handled by an attorney who has the appropriate knowledge and experience with handling claims and lawsuits under the FTCA, as well as a proven track record of successfully prosecuting medical negligence cases.

-The medical malpractice attorneys of Slack & Davis are here to assist you or your loved one.
+The medical malpractice attorneys of Slack Davis Sanger are here to assist you or your loved one.
 We provide our clients with legal expertise and representation along with caring, responsive service and guidance during and after litigation for military service-related accidents, injuries and death.
-For more information on how we can help, contact Slack & Davis at 877.279.9126 or visit http://www.slackdavis.com.
+For more information on how we can help, contact Slack Davis Sanger at 888.409.8046.

 Who Can Sue